opoulin70/ImageClassification/README.md

 The pipeline is built using the `PipelineOrchestrator`, which manages all ML workflow stages.

-### 1 - Configuration : `config.py`
+### 1 - Configuration : `config.yaml`

-All hyperparameters and settings are defined in `config.py`.
-Users can modify this file to change dataset sources, model architectures, and training parameters.
+All hyperparameters and settings are defined, by default, in `config/config.yaml`.
+Users can modify this file to change, among other things, dataset sources, model architectures and training parameters.

 Exemple :
 ```Yaml